-So if you're looking for a few fresh fashion staples to kick off your 2021, why not give secondhand a try?
+So if you're looking for a few fresh fashion staples to kick off autumn 2021, why not give second-hand a try?
+It is Second-Hand September, after all.
 To get you started, I trawled some of my favourite vintage fashion sites (hello, Etsy and Rokit) to find some hard-working basics that will stand the test of time.
 Trust me.
-Once you go secondhand, you'll find it hard to go back.
+Once you go second-hand, you'll find it hard to go back.
 From jeans to silken blouses, scroll down to see and shop my vintage basics edit.

 The best denim has to be worn in, and once you've found the perfect pair, you'll hold onto them for life.
 Cut out the middleman and opt for a pre-loved vintage pair.
 Straight-leg styles are ubiquitous on the vintage scene, but you can also find some fab '70s wide-leg styles if you look hard enough.

-In a similar way to leather, by shopping for tailoring secondhand, you can get your hands on some seriously expensive brands for a fraction of the price.
-Whether you go for an oversize look with a menswear piece or embrace '80s shoulder pads, these babies can be styled with everything from dresses to denim.
+In a similar way to leather, by shopping for tailoring second-hand, you can get your hands on some seriously expensive brands for a fraction of the price.
+Whether you go for an oversized look with a menswear piece or embrace '80s shoulder pads, these babies can be styled with everything from dresses to denim.

 Do you ever find it hard to find substantial knitwear in the women's department of high-street stores?
 Same.
 Well in the vintage world, there's no shortage of chunky jumpers and cosy knits that will carry you through the winter in style.
 My favourite trend right now is the classic Aran sweater, and I may have just found the perfect style below.